Home Air Purification. It’s not easy to find the right machine.

 I chanced on Air-Purifiers-USA.biz at 2:30 in the morning during one of those frantic searches.
 I left a message, not really expecting a return call.
 I was about to purchase a machine I saw online.
 The price was reasonable, and there were many positive “reviews.”
 It was the wrong machine for my purposes – because it lacked the necessary strength carbon filters.
 But I had no way of knowing that at the time.

-As many of you know, I authored a book called Secondhand Smoke Crimes – attacking second-hand and third-hand smoke poisoning of adults, children and pets, explaining the health risks involved and your legal options for fighting back.
+I authored Secondhand Smoke Crimes and Smoke Free Condos – attacking second-hand and third-hand smoke poisoning of adults, children and pets, explaining the health risks involved and your legal options for fighting back.
 But while fighting chain-smoking bullies in your building, what can you do about cigarette smoke in your home?
 Call Barry Midwinter.

 Barry entered the air purification business in 2001.
 Originally from Canada he’s a Chartered Accountant (CPA) and also has a Computer Science Degree.
 Prior to 2001 he worked in the Financial Services Industry as a financial advisor.